Tuesday, February 6th

 BoW in Commercial Chiplet Designs Today - Click for Proceedings:

-Elad Alon, CEO, Blue Cheetah Analog Design
+Elad Alon, CEO and Co-founder, Blue Cheetah Analog Design

 Flexible eFPGA Based Demonstration Platform for Die-to-Die Interface Testing - Click for Proceedings:

-Nick Ilyadis, VP Product Planning, Achronix
+Nick Ilyadis, VP, Product Planning, Achronix

-Andy Heinig, Head Efficient Electronics, Fraunhofer IIS
+Andy Heinig, Head of Department, Fraunhofer IIS

 UCIe: A Progress Report for 2024 - Click for Proceedings: